The Perfect 10-Day Morocco Itinerary

 Imsouane (Day 10)

 Located one hour and a half from Taghazout, this fishing and surfing village is one of Morocco’s best-kept secrets.
-It’s quite far from the cities nearby, and thanks to that, there aren’t hoards of tourists here like in some other surfing destinations in Morocco.
+It’s quite far from other popular cities, and thanks to that, there aren’t hoards of tourists here like in some other surf spots in the country.
+Here, you’ll find many food stalls and local restaurants where you can enjoy fresh fish right by the beach.

 Leave a reply